TheDegenerateDev5150/cashu-newuser-faq/README.md

 **CAUTION:** Do not open the same wallet in multiple browser tabs.

-###  What if I don't trust a mint and dont't want receive to a Cashu wallet?
+###  What if I don't trust a mint and don't want receive to a Cashu wallet?

  You can redeem your tokens immediately via Lightning invoice at https://redeem.cashu.me/